step_smote creates a specification of a recipe

 A numeric value for the ratio of the majority-to-minority frequencies.
 The default value (1) means that all other levels are sampled up to have the same frequency as the most occurring level.
 A value of 0.5 would mean that the minority levels will have (at most) (approximately) half as many rows than the majority level.

 An integer.
-Number of nearest neighbours that are used to generate the new examples of the minority class.
+Number of nearest neighbor that are used to generate the new examples of the minority class.

 A logical.
 Should the step be skipped when the